The Brasselet-Sch\"urmann-Yokura conjecture on $L$-classes of singular varieties: A computation in the cobordism group of self-dual complexes

-\begin{lem} Let $\alpha$ and $\alpha'$ be polarizing self-dualities of $\mathcal{V}$ for the same Hodge structure at $y$.
-Then $(\mathcal{V},\alpha)$ and $(\mathcal{V},\alpha')$ represent the same element in $\Omega_\R(Y)$. \end{lem} \proof A different proof is provided in~\cite{BPS}.
+\begin{lem} Let $\alpha$ and $\alpha'$ be polarizing self-dualities of $\mathcal{V}$ for the same Hodge structure at $x$.
+Then $(\mathcal{V},\alpha)$ and $(\mathcal{V},\alpha')$ represent the same element in $\Omega_\R(X)$. \end{lem} \proof A different proof is provided in~\cite{FPS:2023}.
 The proof here is a based in a Representation Theory proposition that may be of independent interest.
-J. Sch\"urmann pointed out that an alternative proof follows from Section 2.3.2 of~\cite{BuMa:2004}.